 - You can have a special subdirectory in the root named MP3.
 This can hold up to 3000 files, named 0001.mp3 to 3000.mp3.

 - You can also have a subdirecory ADVERT in the root.
-Special commands can be used to make tracks in this folder interrupt currently playing tracks from the MP3 folder (for advertisement puposes).
+Special commands are available for making tracks in this folder interrupt currently playing tracks from the MP3 folder (for advertisement puposes).
 The rules for the MP3 subdirectory apply here as well.

 - Don’t create subdirectories inside subdirectories.

 - The module does not actually use file- or directory names, but the order of files and directories in the SD card’s FAT.
 The previously mentioned naming conventions just try to give you control over that order.
 If you properly organize your audio files in a folder on your PC first, and then copy that entire structure to a freshly formatted SD card, then (in theory) the FAT order should match the file- and directory numbering.
 See also this tool

 Apart from adding some extra functions to the above mentioned library, I still have to find out how to reliably receive and read the module’s response to commands and queries.
 Once that I’m in full control over this (for its price) remarkably versatile module, it will be useful for a couple of ‘talking’ projects that I have in mind.
 Probably just mono and not ESP32 driven, but anyway: lots of fun for just €4.